 A file manager can help you see the file folders that are taking up space on your device and what they contain.
-Plus, some file managers can help you find and delete files that waste your storage like extremely large files and duplicate and junk files, without you doing it manually.
+Plus, some file managers can help you find and delete files that waste your storage, like extremely large files and duplicate and junk files, without you doing it manually.

-Ideally, you should have the opportunity to look through the files that the File Manager intends to remove just so your important stuff isn't deleted altogether.
+Ideally, you should have the opportunity to look through the files that the File Manager intends to remove just so that your important stuff isn't deleted altogether.

 Upload Media Files to the Cloud

-For Android users, your photos are probably already uploaded to Google Photos.
+To get started, your photos are probably already uploaded to Google Photos.
 If not, start backing up your photos to Google Photos and let it free up space on your phone.

-Offload Your Data to a MicroSD Card
+Offload Your Data to a Micro SD Card

 Still running out of space?
-You can offload your files and data to a microSD card.
-Many Android devices have slots for microSD cards, though this is becoming less common in high-end phones.
+You can offload your files and data to a micro SD card.
+Many Android devices have slots for micro SD cards, though this is becoming less common in high-end phones.

-If yours has one, buy a microSD card, place it into the device and have extra storage space to hold media files and apps.
-Remember to format the SD card as internal or portable storage and connect your Android phone or tablet to your computer to move the files to the free space on the card.
+If yours has one, buy a micro SD card, place it into the device and have extra storage space to hold media files and apps.
+Remember to format the SD card and mount it as internal storage, then you can start to move the apps to free space on the card.